ryoppippi/talks/2024-11-23/slides.md

 [click] Neovim is easy to customize.

-[click] You can write Vim script or Lua and publish it on GitHub.
+[click] When you use plugins, you can just write Vim script or Lua and it is easy to publish it on GitHub.

 [click] Neovim is terminal-friendly.
 Dvelopment tools are heavily rely on terminal.
 Neovim is a terminal-based editor, so it's easy to integrate with other tools.